dudetracey/66DaysOfData/README.md

 ## Day 52
 Tried exercises for data visualization in Pandas.
 The basic formatting is easy, but every customization is a matter of looking up examples and googling.
 I feel like a real programmer right now.

+## Day 53
+I fixed a few errors in the exercises and went over their solutions.
+I have one problem left and then will move on!